-I recently sat down for coffee with a friend who works at a bank and he was telling me of the difficulties that individual investors face when trying to tune out the noise to focus on what?s truly important in investing.
-Sadly, I think he?s spot on.
+I recently sat down for coffee with a friend who works at a bank and he was telling me of the difficulties that individual investors face when trying to tune out the noise to focus on what’s truly important in investing.
+Sadly, I think he’s spot on.
+We’re constantly barraged by an endless flow of economic data, statistics and experts’ views, with each painting a different story.
+Ask fund manager John Hussman, a former professor of economics and international finance at the University of Michigan, what he feels about the stock market in USA, and he’ll likely tell…

 I recently sat down for coffee with a friend who works at a bank and he was telling me of the difficulties that individual investors face when trying to tune out the noise to focus on what’s truly important in investing.
 Sadly, I think he’s spot on.